Bay of Kotor: Insider’s guide to the Gem of Montenegro

 Is Kotor Bay worth a visit?

-Kotor Bay with its stunning beauty, cool hotels, and fun water activities, is absolutely worth visiting, and it should be part of your trip to Kotor.
+Kotor Bay with its stunning beauty, cool hotels, and fun water activities, is absolutely worth visiting, and it should be part of your trip to Montenegro.
 And, as I have already explained in details in my other post, Kotor is very much worth visiting too, and has so many fun things to do and see.
-Don't miss my post with lots of visuals on what to do in Kotor, and you will be convinced Kotor Bay is worth visiting even more!

 Dramatic Mountains over Clear Waters of Kotor Bay